I am a Mdewakanton Dakota rights activist with several

 historical account than that

-Nebraska when it comes to answering
+Nebraska and the Mille Lacs Band of Ojibwe when it comes to answering

 the question as to why and how the ancient Mille Lacs area Dakota left their sacred ancestral homeland